 The definition of dropout that is used for the Student Achievement domain differs slightly from the NCES definition of dropout that is required for federal accountability.
-For example, for Closing the Gaps domain calculations, the 2022-23 dropouts reported during the fall 2023 TSDS PEIMS data submission are processed using the NCES dropout definition so that certain students can be counted as dropouts.
-For additional information on dropout inclusions, please see Appendix G.
+For example, for 2026 accountability Closing the Gaps domain calculations, the 2024-25 dropouts reported during the fall 2025 TSDS PEIMS data submission are processed using the NCES dropout definition so that certain students can be counted as dropouts.
+For additional information on dropout inclusions, please see "Appendix G- Inclusion or Exclusion of Data."